smarttdm/ebaas.github.io/_posts/2017-6-10-BuildFirstApp.markdown

 visible: 1
 ---

-<p class="intro"><span class="dropcap">T</span>his tutorial describes how to build a web-based application that tracks the assignment, status, and progress of issues related to a project.
-This tutorial walks you through all the steps necessary to build a Single Page Application without writing code.
-After completing this tutorial, you will be able to understand the fundamentals of how to use Ebaas through hands-on experience. </p>
+<p class="intro"><span class="dropcap">T</span>his tutorial walks you through steps to create a simple Single Page Application that tracks the assignment, status, and progress of issues related to a project.
+The process will take you less than 10 minutes to build a web application for performing CRUD operations without writing code.
+After completing this tutorial, you will be able to understand the fundamentals of how to build your business applications quickly using the Ebaas platform.</p>

 ## Set up Ebaas

-To walk through the tutorial, you need to install Ebaas on your computer.
+To start with the tutorial, you need to install Ebaas on your computer.
 The system requirements are following:

 *	Windows 10 (64bit)
 *	Microsoft.Net Framework 4.5.2